In this guide, you’ll find a Causeway Coastal Route map, the main stops (in order) and an itinerary to follow.

 It was constructed by John de Courcy, who used it as his headquarters, in 1177.
 De Courcy was an Anglo-Norman knight and he stayed in the castle until 1204.

 He didn’t leave out of choice – he was evicted by another Norman named Hugh de Lacy.
-Over the years, Carrickfergus Castle saw its fair share of action, which you can learn about on a guided tour.
+Over the years, Carrickfergus Castle saw its fair share of action, which you can learn about on the guided tour.

 3. Whitehead Coastal Pass to Blackhead Lighthouse